Skip to content

 Frustrated by decisions to axe newsrooms being made by suits in high offices, six former workers of DCist and WAMU decided to build their own, employee-run newsroom — and thus, The 51st was born.

-To launch The 51st, Abigiail Higgins, president and senior editor, and her team asked the public for help raising enough money to get off the ground — and they got it.
+To launch The 51st, Abigail Higgins, president and senior editor, and her team asked the public for help raising enough money to get off the ground — and they got it.
 Within one month, the crew raised more than their $250,000 goal (thanks in part to a large donation in the 11th hour) and began publishing in October 2024.
 One year later, its editors are optimistic that they have built a sustainable publication, thanks in large part to the D.C. community.

-In the year since its inception, the 51st has won the hearts of D.C. readers both online and offline.
+In the year since its inception, The 51st has won the hearts of D.C. readers both online and offline.
 The outlet has over 3,000 paid subscribers (and about 4 times as many free subscribers) and just over 68,000 followers across X, Instagram, and BlueSky.
 Higgins said she owes this in part to DCist's reputation and reporting, which they relied on for some marketing, as well as the city’s residents' reputation for being very active in civic institutions.

 “D.C. is a city of people who really care about things and who are really engaged and who are really paying attention to the news,” Higgins said.
 “Their jobs are often directly impacted by politics and by the news.
 So I think it's a really incredible city to try and launch something like this in.”

 The team at The 51st also decided to see if they could bring on another local icon: beloved former WAMU reporter Martin Austermuhle.
-With limited funds, the 51st launched another crowdfunding campaign to raise enough money to hire Austermuhle full-time and maintain a salary for the paper’s Executive Editor, Christina Sturdivant Sani.
+With limited funds, The 51st launched another crowdfunding campaign to raise enough money to hire Austermuhle full-time and maintain a salary for the paper’s Executive Editor, Christina Sturdivant Sani.
 In just over a month, supporters raised over $127,000 — more than enough to cover the costs for both.

 Most of how this up-and-coming outlet has managed to stay in publication as a new venture during an uncertain era for news, however, is not simply by producing good journalism (which they do) and looking back to the legacy of DCist; The 51st has leaned on the community it serves for feedback, input and support since its inception, creating and maintaining initiatives to make D.C. residents stakeholders in their local paper.